 How Is Crack Related / Derived from Cocaine?

-Crack is the water-insoluble form of cocaine that is mixed water and baking powder or ammonia.
+Crack is the water-insoluble form of cocaine that is mixed with water and baking powder or ammonia.
 Like the powder form of the drug, crack is extremely addictive– but even more so because smoking the drug allows it to reach the brain quicker.
 Both cocaine and crack produce euphoric highs by producing an enormous spike in the brain’s levels of dopamine.
 If used repeatedly, both forms of the drug can alter the brain’s chemistry and cause a powerful addiction to occur.

 Identifying Crack Cocaine